Lazy22zz/UE5-RPG-Combat-Game/README.md

   ```c++
   TArray< TSubclassOf < UWarriorGameplayAbility > > ActivateOnGivenAbilities;
   ```
-  We wrap up any types under `UWarriorGameplayAbility` that satisfies the required of `TArray<UClass *>`
+  We wrap up any types under `UWarriorGameplayAbility` that satisfy the requirements of `TArray<UClass *>`
 - 6, Synchronous and  Asynchronous loading\
   In Unreal Engine C++, synchronous loading uses `LoadObject()` to load assets immediately, ensuring they are available before gameplay starts, while asynchronous loading uses `FStreamableManager::RequestAsyncLoad()` to load assets in the background without blocking the main thread.
 Synchronous loading is ideal for critical assets like the player's character, ensuring smooth startup.
 In contrast, asynchronous loading is best for non-critical assets like enemies, optimizing performance and reducing initial load times.\
-- 7, Basic GamplayEffectHandle code:
+- 7, Basic GameplayEffectHandle code:
   ```c++
   // Create context
   FGameplayEffectContextHandle ContextHandle = AbilitySystemComponent->MakeEffectContext();